mrJakez/kohana-ormt/README.md

 ```
 #### Configuration values

-Understanding each of these settings is important.
+Here you can find detailed information for each configuration property:

 **default_language**
-> If no language key is found in the URI, the route will use this default parameter.
+> If no language key is found in the URI, the route will use this as default parameter.
 The value must be a ISO 639-1 language code

 **torm_seperator**
-> This seperator will bei used fork the ORM language attributes.
-Thus a attribute can be accessed by $model->name, whereby name has the format: attribute.torm_seperator.languagecode
+> This seperator will be used divide the ORM language attributes.
+Thus an attribute can be accessed by $model->name, whereby $name has to be provided in the format: attribute.torm_seperator.languagecode

 **language_key_mapping**
-> : Here you can enable the different languages and define their url-key.
-The array key is the url parameter, and the array value is the enabled language.
-If you don't want to use the url-key feature, simple define it like this:
+> With this property you can enable the different languages and define their url-key.
+The array key acts as the url parameter, and the array value as enabled language.
+If you don't want to use the possibility to define specific url keys, simple define it like this:
 ```php
 	'language_key_mapping' => array(
 		'de' => 'de',